Health

 There is one key difference between the two types of insurance:

 • basic insurance has to accept everyone.
-Which means that you can change your basic insurer every year, no problem.
+Which means that you can terminate and change your health insurer every year, no problem.

 • In contrast, a supplementary insurance provider can reject applications.
 Which means that only young and healthy people can change relatively automatically.